TechCloudifyMe/Terraform/Commands/README.md

 terraform apply
 terraform destroy

-terraform refresh                                                        ## To refresh statefile, if any changes done manually terraform import <resoure_type>.<resource_name> <service_id_in_cloud>    ## Resource created manually, then wants to manage with terraform
+terraform refresh                                                        ## To refresh statefile, if any changes done manually in existing resources terraform import <resoure_type>.<resource_name> <service_id_in_cloud>    ## Resource created manually, then wants to manage with terraform

 terraform apply -auto-approve                                            ## if you don't want to provide "yes" while running